 Types of Surface Treatment for Plastic Injection Mold Tools

 Steel is hard, yes.
-But is it hard enough to protect injection molds from wear and tear after prolonged exposure to molten resin of high temperature and pressure?
+But is it hard enough to protect injection molds from wear and tear after prolonged exposure to the molten resin of high temperature and pressure?
 No, not quite.
 Different surface treatments can afford the much-needed extra protection.
 We will briefly examine a few of them below.

 Plating is one of the commonest solutions to mold wear, tear, and abrasions.
 There are two primary forms of plating – electrolytic and electroless.
-The difference in the two stems down to the presence of electrical currents or not.
+The difference between the two stems down to the presence of electrical currents or not.
 Electrolytic plating requires an electric current, while electroless plating does not.

 Chrome plating and electroless nickel plating are the two most typical forms of plating for molds.
 Chrome plating involves electroplating a thin layer of chromium on the mold.
 The product of chrome plating is chrome.
 Unlike nickel plating, chrome plating requires the use of a conformal anode that goes into the mold cavity.
 This means chrome plating will take more time, especially for detailed molds, and, by implication, may cost more.
 Another downside here is chrome plating for too long can inhibit uniform plating, especially in detailed molds.
 Mold surface texture is harder with chrome, making them more resistant to rust.
 Chrome plating is usually smooth and very functional.

 Electroless nickel plating is one of the more versatile of all injection mold surface treatments.
 Electroless plating relies on chemical reactions rather than electric current.
 It offers protection against corrosion, lubrication concerns, abrasion, and even chemical attack.
 This form of plating does not require an anode, which implies more uniform plating than chrome plating.
-Black nickel is one of the most identifiable electroless nickel plating.
+Black nickel is one of the most identifiable electroless nickel platings.

 Whether chrome or nickel, one thing plating assures is durability.
 Mold treatment with plating will ensure the molds last through more injection cycles without compromising product quality.